Pecan-Topped Pie Recipe

 - 1 cup pecan halves

 - 1. Unroll pastry into a 9-in. pie plate; flute edges.
 In a large bowl, cream butter and sugar until light and fluffy.
-Beat in the eggs, corn syrup and vanilla.
+Add the eggs, corn syrup and vanilla; mix well.
 Pour into pastry shell; arrange pecans over top.

 - 2. Bake at 375° for 50-55 minutes or until set.
 Cover edges with foil during the last 15 minutes to prevent overbrowning if necessary.
 Cool on a wire rack.
 Refrigerate leftovers.
 Yield: 8 servings.